electrode-io/xarc-run/README.md

 `clap foo` will cause the function to be called.

-The `this` context for the function will the clap Execution context.
+The `this` context for the function will the clap [Execution Context](#execution-context).
+If you don't want to use `this`, then you can use fat arrow function for your task.

 Then function can return:

 -   `Promise` - `clap` will await for the promise.
--   `array` - `clap` will treat the array as a list of tasks to be executed, with the [array serial/concurrent rules] applied.
+-   `array` - `clap` will treat the array as a list of tasks to be executed, with the [array serial/concurrent rules](#array-serialconcurrent-rules) applied.
 -   `string` - `clap` will treat the string as a shell command to be spawned.
 -   `function` - `clap` will call the function as another task function.
 -   `stream` - [TBD]